 - If you must care for your pet or be around animals while you are sick, wear a cloth face covering and wash your hands before and after you interact with them.

 All livestock producers have standard biosecurity procedures in place for the day-to-day operation of their farm.
-Although there have not been reports of pets or livestock becoming sick with COVID-19, it is still recommended that people sick with COVID-19 limit contact with animals until more information is known about the virus.
+It is recommended that people sick with COVID-19 limit contact with animals until more information is known about the virus.
 When possible, have another member of your household care for your animals while you are sick.
 If you are sick with COVID-19, avoid contact with your pet, including petting, snuggling, being kissed or licked, and sharing food.
 If you must care for your pet or be around animals while you are sick, wash your hands before and after you interact with pets and wear a facemask.

 There are currently no movement restrictions on livestock in the U.S. related to COVID-19.

 There is currently no evidence dogs, cats or other pets can spread COVID-19 to people.
 However, since animals can spread other diseases to people, it’s always a good idea to wash your hands after being around animals.
 Anyone confirmed with COVID-19, as with any illness, should restrict contact with their pets and other animals while ill.
 Learn how you can protect the health of your pets and yourself on the CDC’s Healthy Pets, Healthy People website.